Fermionic dark matter-photon quantum interaction: A mechanism for darkness

 whose determinant is $\det[\Omega_{jk}]=\det \big[\big(\nabla^2\big)^4\delta^{\left(3\right)}\left(\vec{x}-\vec{y}\right)\big]$.
 Regarding the counting of the degrees of freedom, the gauge fixed model has eight constraints and a total of eighteen local excitations in the bosonic sector of the phase space.
 The fermionic one has no constraints whatsoever, which differs from the Dirac particle case, whose Lagrangian is constrained.
-In this latter case, the Lagrangian dictates its on-shell character and the inner structure as well.
-However, even though an unconstrained spinor sector has sixteen phase space local excitations, ELKO is constructed a priori to have just eight independent excitations, leading to four degrees of freedom in the configuration space, associated with the $\uplambda^{S/A}_\pm$ spinors defined in (\ref{sa}).
-These are the external particles that can contribute to scattering processes for nucleon recoil experiments, whose aim is to detect DM.\\ Therefore, since its internal structure is constructed a priori, the Lagrangian just expresses that it obeys Klein--Gordon equation.
-Owing to these observations, this absence of fermionic constraints is an expected result.
-A mixture of conjugated and self-conjugated ELKO just obeys the Klein-Gordon and no other lower derivative equation, but a coupled system of first-order PDEs involving the self-conjugate and anti-self-conjugate ELKO \cite{Ahluwalia:2022ttu}.
-That is the only information given by its EOM, that it is on-shell, as relativity dictates for a particle.
-Therefore, its action principle is associated with variations over a restricted manifold of the fermionic configuration space spanned by \bea \sum_{\substack{\upalpha=\pm,\\I=A,S}}\uplambda^{I}_\upalpha (p^\mu)\mathfrak{C}_\upalpha^I(p^\mu),\eea with $\mathfrak{C}_\alpha^I(p^\mu)$ denoting arbitrary coefficients and $\uplambda^{I}_\upalpha (p^\mu)$ being the ELKO spinors \eqref{sa}, with spin indexes.\\ Summing up, after all, there are five degrees of freedom, in configuration space, for the bosonic sector -- being two for the massless photon and three for the massive one -- and four degrees of freedom for the fermionic configuration space, the same as in the Dirac fermionic case.
+In this latter case, the Lagrangian dictates its on-shell character and inner structure as well.
+The unconstrained fermion sector has sixteen phase space degrees of freedom, considering also the momentum variables.
+Therefore, the configuration space must be associated with eight degrees of freedom.
+This is in accordance with the dimensionality of the basis \eqref{basis} in compliance with Wigner degeneracy.
+These degrees of freedom are the external particles that can contribute to scattering processes for nucleon recoil experiments, whose aim is to detect DM.\\ Therefore, since the mass dimension one fermionic field internal structure is constructed a priori, the Lagrangian just expresses that it obeys the Klein--Gordon equation.
+Considering these observations, this absence of fermionic constraints is an expected result.
+Regarding the spinor coefficients, a mixture of conjugated and self-conjugated ELKO just obeys the Klein-Gordon and no other lower derivative equation, but a coupled system of first-order PDEs involving the self-conjugate and anti-self-conjugate ELKO \cite{Ahluwalia:2022ttu,Ahluwalia:2022yvk}.
+One can easily note that the two sectors associated with the new basis \eqref{basis} are indeed the elements with opposite charge conjugacy.
+Therefore, the fermionic configuration space is spanned by the following superposition of spinor expansion coefficients \bea \sum_{\substack{\upalpha=1}}^4\mathfrak{C}_\upalpha^\varepsilon(p^\mu)\varepsilon_\upalpha(p^\mu) +\sum_{\substack{\upalpha=1}}^4\mathfrak{C}_\upalpha^\chi(p^\mu)\chi_{\upalpha}(p^\mu)\eea in which the sum is taken over the new basis elements associated with Wigner degeneracy.
+In accordance with this anti-linear setting, the coefficients $\mathfrak{C}_\upalpha^{ \ \varepsilon, \chi}(p^\mu)$ must be real functions. \\ Summing up, after all, there are five degrees of freedom, in configuration space, for the bosonic sector, being two for the massless photon and three for the massive one.
+The fermionic configuration space has four degrees of freedom, the same as in the Dirac fermionic case.